Innovation and investment

 Following consultations with a number of large companies on R&D tax reliefs we announced at autumn statement 2011 an ‘above the line’ credit to provide a £250 million per year boost for companies.

-This will increase the visibility of R&D relief, and improve finances and cash flow for companies with no corporation tax liability.
+This increases the visibility of R&D relief, and improve finances and cash flow for companies with no corporation tax liability.

 Around 2,450 companies will benefit from the relief.